Active territorial RRI projects (under SwafS-14)

 The CHERRIES project will support RRI policy experiments in the healthcare sector in three European territories – in Murcia (ES), Örebro (SE) and the Republic of Cyprus (CY).
 The CHERRIES experiments address opportunities and challenges associated with the role of demand at the crossroads of challenge-oriented, economy-enhancing, and sector-specific policy making within the healthcare sector, thereby addressing the SGC of health, demographic change and wellbeing.
 The project aims to create more open, inclusive, and self-sustaining R&I ecosystems by ensuring bottom-up involvement of all kind of citizens, irrespective of their age, gender, ethnicity and socio-economic background.

 Climate change is the defining challenge of our time.
 Mitigating its impacts and adapting to changes already taking place or impossible to avoid will require fundamental changes to societies and behaviours all over the world – as well as scientific breakthroughs, both technological and social.
-Through workshops and regional and international summer schools, TeRRIFICA aims to empower local people, with a particular focus on regional authorities and policy makers, and will develop adequate solutions together with them.
-Field trips to local and regional promising activities related to research and regional innovation, and broader stakeholder engagement with feedback loops will be organised.
+TeRRIFICA involves citizens in agenda-setting processes related to research and regional innovation, corresponding to local climate change challenges identified through a crowd-mapping tool.
+Local people, with a particular focus on regional authorities and policy makers will be empowered through workshops, regional and international summer schools, field trips and a broad stakeholder engagement concept with feedback loops.

 DigiTeRRI has been developed to empower three traditional industry regions to harness the opportunities presented by digitalization.
 The project co-create framework and roadmaps for a responsible transition to self-sustaining, digitalized industrial R&I ecosystems.
 It addresses the challenges in the interplay between business, academia, government and society ‒ the quadruple helix ‒ to initiate openness, democratic accountability and responsiveness in a process that will in turn promote resilience within these new, digitalized R&I ecosystems.
 An RRI approach to key issues such as gender equality, science education, open access, public engagement, and ethics during the digitalization process will help to support both organisations and citizens in adapting to the transformation that is revolutionizing research, industry, the economy, and society.